The Royal National Children’s Foundation (RNCF)*** is a charity which was founded in 1827 as an orphanage for fatherless children.

 We have been collaborating in boarding placements with local authorities for the past five years including through our Assisted Boarding Network conferences.
 We are currently supporting almost 400 vulnerable young people at some 150 state maintained and independent boarding schools throughout the UK.

 On July 1, 2017, the Royal National Children's Foundation merged with The SpringBoard Bursary Foundation to create a single charity, the Royal National Children's SpringBoard Foundation.
-The enlarged charity currently supports some 700 vulnerable young people at boarding school.
+The enlarged charity currently supports almost 700 vulnerable young people at boarding school.
 It intends to expand this to at least 1,000 'assisted boarders' during the next 3-5 years.
-The Patron of the new, combined charity is The Princess Royal.
+The Patron of the new, combined charity is HRH The Princess Royal.
 The Chief Executive is Ian Davenport, a former boarding school head, who has been leading SpringBoard since its launch in 2012.
 See also SpringBoard Bursary Foundation.

 Royal National Children’s SpringBoard Foundation,